 Affirm loans are a short-term loan option for financing purchases at the time of sale, with a simple application and no hard credit check.

 Affirm is one of the new wave of companies offering point of sale loans to finance purchases.
-Retailers like ticketing service Eventbrite, retailers Wayfair and Casper, and travel site Expedia offer point of sale financing.
+Ticketing service Eventbrite, retailers Wayfair and Casper, and travel site Expedia offer point of sale financing.
 Essentially, when a consumer checks out on a website, they have the option of paying by taking out a loan from Affirm for the amount of their purchase.

-Financing at the time of purchase is growing in popularity as Millennials reject traditional credit cards and loans due to seeing their parents struggle with debt.
+Financing at the time of purchase is growing in popularity as younger generations reject traditional credit cards and loans due to seeing their parents struggle with debt.
 According to the FDIC, this type of personal loan has gone up nearly 30 percent since 2012.

 In this article, we’re going to explore Affirm loans, learn how they work, and discuss the competition and alternatives.

 - The Loans